 “Classic” boys’ names have seen a similar decline, though not to the same extent as their female counterparts.
 Names like Michael (14), James (6), and Jacob (13) have managed to maintain their popularity into the modern eras but others have not been so lucky.
 Jason, which was the third most popular baby name for American newborns in the 1970s, has now fallen all the way down to 104, while Robert has dropped from the fifth-most popular boy name in the 60s to 76 in 2019.

 This begs the question: if all the names that dominated daycares for 50 years now considered so last century, what names are seeing a rise in popularity?
 The data suggests that while 21st-century parents are over the 1900s, the 1800s have become the go-to century for baby names.
 Ella (13) and Nora (29) have become two of the trendiest names over the past few years, nearly 200 years after they were initially popularized, and Theodore (36) has managed to become even more popular now than it was back in the 1800s (79).

-So if you are stressed about giving your kid a basic name, you are probably better off avoiding the 1800s and may actually consider giving Jessica or Jason a try.
+So if you are stressed about giving your kid a basic name, you are probably better off avoiding names from the 1800s and may actually consider giving Jessica or Jason a try.
 After all, it’s only a matter of time before those names go from out of style to vintage and suddenly boom in popularity, so this is your chance to get ahead of the curve.

 This article was originally published on